twilio-labs/paste/packages/paste-design-tokens/README.md

 ## `yarn tokens`

-This command will biuld all the tokens into the dist and docs directories.
+This command will build all the tokens into the dist and docs directories.